JuliaGraphics/Luxor.jl/docs/src/tutorial/simple-animation.md

 !!! note

-    To make richer or more complex animations, you should use [Javis.jl](https://github.com/Wikunia/Javis.jl).
+    To make richer and more complex animations, use [Javis.jl](https://github.com/Wikunia/Javis.jl).

-## A Julia spinner
+## 1: A Julia spinner

 The first thing to do is to create a `Movie` object.
 This acts as a useful object that we can pass from function to function.